Years ago I sat next to a lovely young man on a plane. Dressed for success, he exuded professionalism.

 WE’D RATHER BE STUPID THAN DIFFERENT

-Groupthink.
-A form of structural stupidity.
-Going along with the status quo because…. because what?
-I don’t understand why the risk of change with a credible chance of success is greater than the cost of the known – and accepted! – failure.
+I don’t understand why the risk of change with a credible chance of success is greater than the cost of customary activities when their probability of failure is known to be high.

 PUSH BACK